SupplementaryMaterials/Auberon/README.md

 ## Illustration of PhD candidate (ABD)
 > ### **I'm ready to work immediately**

-- This is **on-job PhD program** and **need the applicant has employee status** at the moment of application.
+- This is an **on-job Ph.D. program** and **needs the applicant to have employee status** at the moment of application.

-- The vision of this project is mainly to **provide a platform for those employees who want to improve their abilities to systematically learn new knowledge and improve their technical abilities**, and eventually obtain a doctorate degree
+- The vision of this project is mainly to **provide a platform for those employees who want to improve their abilities to systematically learn new knowledge and improve their technical skills**, and eventually obtain a doctorate.

-- Even so, the graduation requirements are exactly the same as those ordinary doctoral students, including qualification examinations, required courses, and requirements for publications.
+- Even so, the graduation requirements are precisely the same as those of ordinary doctoral students, including qualification examinations, courses, and publication requirements.

-- After **completing the compulsory and qualifying exams on 2019**, I take few days for carefully consideration about the next step.
+- After **completing the compulsory and qualifying exams in 2019**, I took a few days to consider the next step carefully.
+Hence, I decided to quit the job and focus on research to improve my research ability at the exact moment.

-- I decided to quit the job and focus on research to improve my research ability at same moment.
-After spending half a year handing over my job to a colleague, in 2020, I began to concentrate on research.
+- After spending half a year handing over my career to a colleague between 2019 and 2020, I began concentrating on research.

 - After two years of training, **I can now consistently produce research results**.
 In addition, **currently is only one new paper left to complete (it will take one month, which will be done before onboarding)**.